Many thanks to our Artists, Musicians, and Supporters who made Opera 2017 happen!

 We’ve been remarkably fortunate to have housing hosts welcome artists into their homes to help make each season a success!
 We love making Art & Community Happen, but we can’t do it without YOU!
 Please email firstname.lastname@example.org with the subject “Housing” if you would like to open your home to host a singer or musician next summer, or even an artist during the regular theater season.
 More info on Artist Housing below!

-Artists for the 2017 summer season will need a place to stay in the Cambridge area for some or all of the time between July 15 and August 21 for the performances of Donizetti’s L’elisir d’amore.
 In every case, Hubbard Hall will honor the specific time frame that works with the host family.
-We will always be in contact in advance of the guest’s arrival to confirm the dates and then put you directly in touch with your guest to work out any details by July 1.
+We will always be in contact in advance of the guest’s arrival to confirm the dates and then put you directly in touch with your guest to work out any details by a given date.
 Hubbard Hall artists will be at least 18 years old and we will honor any requests to house a person of a certain age or gender.

 Artists may share rooms, as long as we can assign roommates in advance.
 They expect to share bathrooms and are willing to bring their own linens & towels, but will need some shared access to a kitchen & cooking utensils.
 Internet and laundry access is not required, but is appreciated.
 Transportation and meals are not required of the host family, but are always welcomed.
 You may not see much of your house guest as rehearsals generally start by noon and will finish after 10pm.